 For an overview of the 100 videos, the 8 quizzes, a cheat sheet, the categories and a Q&A section, visit:

-Now that we're nearing the end of this tutorial series for Linux beginners, check out our YouTube Channel for more advanced programming content.
-Subscribe here.
+Now that we're nearing the end of this tutorial series for Linux beginners, check out our YouTube Channel and other links at this site for more advanced programming content, particularly with Python.

 readcommand, hit Back.